davideast/slack-budget/docs/slash-command-design.md

 6. Record place of purchase
 7. Modify FKs
 8. Set monthly budget
+9. Get current left on the month
+10. Get current spent in category

 ## Command API
 The name is `/spent`.
 Using a `+` will indicate a category.
 The `$` will indicate the cost.
 The `at` will indicate the place.
 The `on` will indicate the date and time.
 If there is no `on` then the current date and time is used.
 Set the current month's budget with a `*current`.